Exabyte-io/documentation/docs/rest-api/endpoints/materials.md

 !!! tip "Query Parameter"
     The query parameter before encoding is `query={"derivedProperties.symmetry.spaceGroup": "F-43m"}`.

-The returned materials do not contain material's characteristics by default, as we store characteristics inside a separate collection.
+The returned materials do not contain material's characteristics by default, as we store them inside a separate collection.
 Although characteristics can be queried separately via `characteristics` endpoint, you can use `includeCharacteristics` parameter to get material's characteristics with one call to the REST API.

 * Get material with characteristics: